U.S. Sen. Katie Britt introduces bill to end a state’s Medicaid funding if it blocks IVF

 - Oops!Something went wrong.Please try again later.

-U.S. Sen. Katie Britt of Alabama addresses a crowd at a breakfast hosted by the Chamber of Commerce in Montgomery on Nov.
-3, 2023.
-(Alander Rocha / Alabama Reflector)

-WASHINGTON — Two Republican U.S. senators have teamed up to try to prevent states from banning in vitro fertilization, months after the Alabama state Supreme Court upended access to the procedure by ruling fertilized embryos were children under state law.
+WASHINGTON — Two Republican U.S. senators have teamed up to try to prevent states from banning in vitro fertilization (IVF), months after the Alabama state Supreme Court upended access to the procedure by ruling fertilized embryos were children under state law.

 Sens.
 Katie Britt of Alabama and Ted Cruz of Texas introduced a three-page bill on Monday that would cut off a state’s Medicaid funding if that state were to bar in vitro fertilization.